GionaBolzer/blog/content/about.md

 # icon: ":coffee:"
 ---

-Just an snowboard coach with the passion of offensive security.
+Just a snowboard coach with the passion of offensive security.